methylDragon/coding-notes/Python 3/03 Python 3 - Object-Oriented Syntax.md

 Why Object-Oriented though?
 It's good to model programming structures like how real world objects are like!
 Real world objects have properties (colour, height, etc.) and abilities (run, walk, swim)!

-Python 3 objects have Properties and Methods!
-These are collectively known as the Elements of an object!
+Python 3 objects have Attributes/Properties and Methods!
+These are collectively known as the Members of an object!

 > The basis for all object oriented programming languages is the manipulation of **objects**.
 >